Ahune/arbetsprov-Boksok/README.md

 3. Your selected web browser will execute if not Microsoft edge will.
 You will see three buttons, an input field and column headers for a table.
 The buttons are Search, GetAllBooks and Clear.

 Search button is associated with the input field.
 The user will have to write a keyword or a part of the titles of books that are stored in the data source this application is using before pressing the search button.
+The Search function will retrieve books from an xml file that can be found in the project under folder App_data.

 GetAllBooks button will retrieve all Books from the data source of this application.
-If user wishes to see the stored data, the button will display a light designed table.
+If user wishes to see the stored data, the button will display a light designed table.GetAllBooksfunction will retrieve all books from an xml file that can be found in the project under folder App_data.

 Clear button will clear the rows of the tables after a search or after retrieving all books after using GetAllBooks button.